Demon Love Spell: Synopsis

 The series follows Miko, a young shrine maiden living with her family.
 She's frustrated that she's unable to contribute much to the family business, as she has little apparent supernatural abilities and cannot easily see or banish spirits.
 Miko eventually runs into Kagura, an incubus that has been feeding on the female students at Miko's school.
 She manages to seal him, but in the process turns him into a chibi, lower powered version of himself.
 Miko initially tries to keep him secret from her family, but they inevitably discover Kagura but allow him to remain with Miko due to his small size.
 Meanwhile, Kagura has shown the ability to enter Miko's mind while she's sleeping, where he is able to assume his full size.
 Kagura uses this as an opportunity to attempt to seduce Miko, with some success.

 Characters

 Reception

 Critical reception for the series has been mostly positive, with the School Library Journal commenting that for the story material the manga was "quite clean, consisting mostly of cheeky innuendos and a few abstract dream sequences in which sex is insinuated but not graphically depicted".
 Anime News Network gave overall positive reviews for the first two volumes, praising the series' artwork and remarking that Miko was a stronger female character than some of the ones Shinjo had written in the past.
-In contrast, U-T San Diego reported that a Comic-Con panel had named the manga one of their five worst manga releases for 2013.
+In contrast, U-T San Diego reported that a San Diego Comic-Con panel had named the manga one of their five worst manga releases for 2013.